Profile#

 Quick look at profiles at a given timestep.

-Takes the same keyword arguments as ~pydrad.visualize.plot_profile.
+Takes the same keyword arguments as plot_profile.

 peek_emission_measure(**kwargs)[source]#